HOW DO I USE THE DENVER HEALTH PHARMACY RETAIL BY MAIL PROGRAM?

 HOW DO I REFILL MY PRESCRIPTIONS?

-After you have received your prescriptions by mail for the first time, you may order refills by calling the automated refill line at 1-866-DH-REFILL (1-866-347-3345), order refills online at mychart.denverhealth.org/MyChart, or use the MyChart smartphone app.
-Refills cannot be processed until 75% of the supply from your previous fill has been used.
+After you have received your prescriptions by mail for the first time, you may order refills by calling the automated refill line at 303-389-1390, ordering online at MyChart, or by using the MyChart smartphone app.
+For most medications, refills cannot be processed until 75% of the supply from your previous fill has been used.

 HOW DO I REFILL MY PRESCRIPTIONS USING THE AUTOMATED TELEPHONE SYSTEM?

-Call 1-866-DH-REFILL (1-866-347-3345) and follow the instructions to refill prescriptions.
+Call 303-389-1390 and follow the instructions to refill prescriptions.
 You can also find the phone number to call in refills on your prescription bottle label.
-Have your prescription number(s) and credit card number readily available.
+Have your prescription number(s) and credit card number (if your plan requires one) readily available.

 HOW DO I REFILL MY PRESCRIPTIONS ONLINE?

-Go to mychart.denverhealth.org/MyChart.
+Go to MyChart.
 If this is your first time using MyChart, please have the MyChart Activation Code given to you by your physician’s office readily available.

 WHAT IS MY PRESCRIPTION NUMBER?